pinecoders/pinecoders.github.io/faq_and_code/README.md

 goodMsgArg2 = "AAA " + "BBB"

 alertcondition(true, title="Id appearing in Create Alert db", message = goodMsgArg1)

+// ————— Workaround
+cond1 = rising(close, 5)
+cond2 = falling(close, 5)
+alertcondition(cond1, title="cond1", message = "cond1 Text")
+alertcondition(cond2, title="cond2", message = "cond2 Text")
 ```

+The only workaround, which is admittedly not ideal, is to use two different alerts, as is shown in the last part of the script.
+This will also require setting up 2 different alerts in TV web.

 **The only dynamic text that can be included in an alert message is the text available using the pre-defined placeholders:**